onelei/OneString/README.md

 ## ![160x160](./Doc/160x160.png)

 [OneString]( https://assetstore.unity.com/packages/slug/168465
-) is a 0 GC ToString solution.
+) is a 0 GC ToString and 0 GC String.Concat solution.
 Traditional numbers or bool variables converted to strings will have GC.
 Mainly because strings are immutable.
 Each time the string is modified, a new string is renewed.
 If we need to temporarily print a certain value, using the system's ToString function will inevitably generate a new string, which we don't want to see.
 Therefore, a string that can be used temporarily is needed, and it can be recycled after use.
 OneString is such a solution.
 It should be noted that such as the UGUI Text component is used for display, do not use this method.
 Because the value of text will be modified.

 ![420x280](./Doc/420x280.png)